Vaughnsville, Ohio: History

 Vaughnsville had a middle and high school until it was consolidated with Columbus Grove in 1962.
 The original school house was built in 1908 at a cost of $15,000.
 An addition that doubled the school capacity was made in 1915 for $11,000.

-The top of the school building was demolished and the gym and cafeteria still remains and is used for community events.

 Geography

 Soil is mostly of the Vaughnsville loam / Hoytville-Napanee type which occurs along the bases of an old glacial-lake beaches southwest of Vaughnsville, northeast of Pandora, and southeast of Leipsic.
 It warms up early in the spring and easy to manage.
 This type of soil is neutral to slightly acid and run-off is slow to moderate.
 This type of soil is prime farmland if drained, commonly used with corn, soybeans, and small grain.